Timeline of the COVID-19 pandemic in Australia (January–June 2021): 28 June

 By 28 June in New South Wales, the outbreak in Sydney had increased to 130 cases, 124 of them linked to the cluster in Bondi.

 On 28 June in the Northern Territory, as The Granites mine COVID cluster there had grown to 7 cases, the lockdown in Darwin was extended by 72 hours to 1pm on 2 July.
-The same day, the Northern Territorys' 1 July celebrations for Territory Day, were postponed due to the outbreak at The Granites goldmine and the resulting lockdown till 2 July in Greater Darwin.
+The same day, the Northern Territory's 1 July celebrations for Territory Day, were postponed due to the outbreak at The Granites goldmine and the resulting lockdown till 2 July in Greater Darwin.

 On 28 June, Queensland recorded 3 new COVID-19 cases overnight.
 2 locally acquired, one from overseas.
-A miner had the delta variant after returning to Qld from the Northern Territory.
+A miner had the delta variant after returning to Queensland from the Northern Territory.
 As a result, from 10pm on 29 June, masks were mandatory in the local government areas of: Brisbane, Ipswich, Logan, Lockyer Valley, Moreton Bay, Noosa, Redland, Scenic Rim Region, Somerset and the Sunshine Coast Region.
-In addition, masks must be worn in Qld workplaces when another person is present, dancing was again banned and no more than 30 people allowed inside homes.
+In addition, masks were required to be worn in Queensland workplaces when another person was present, dancing was again banned and no more than 30 people allowed inside homes.
 On 29 June the lockdown was greatly expanded.

 On 28 June, in South Australia from midnight, the state pre-emptively re-introduced a number of restrictions for at least 7 days including: masks were mandatory in high-risk settings such as aged care facilities, hospitals and similar, and in indoor entertainment venues.
 Masks were not required, but highly recommended on public transport.

 On 28 June, at midnight in Western Australia, a 4-day lockdown was declared in the Perth and Peel regions after a third case of the delta variant was detected.
 Residents were required to stay home except for essential work, shopping, an hour of daily exercise, or medical appointments.
 Community sport was not permitted.
 Schools and day care centres remained open.
 Restaurants, bars, hotels and similar venues remained open for takeaway food only.